UBC-MDS/Bee_Colony_Dashboard/README.md

 ### The problem

 During the winter of 2006-2007, some beekeepers in America began to report unusually high losses of 30-90 percent of their hives.
 Bees are one of the most essential components of modern agriculture as a wide variety of flowering plants, including apples and blueberries, require managed pollinators such as bees to ensure continued production.
 Colony loss has declined since then but is still a concern as bees are vital to the natural ecosystem and our food systems.
-Easy access to data on declining colony health is therefore necessary to maintaining these systems.

 ### The solution